 CRAS Students Train in Remote Broadcast Trailer with Live FOX SPORTS Audio/Video Feed During NASCAR Event

-(image) CRAS students mixing the NASCAR Camping World 500 inside the CRAS Mobile Broadcast Unit at Phoenix International Raceway (PIR) from March 17-19.

-Avondale, Ariz., March 22, 2017 – The Conservatory of Recording Arts & Sciences (CRAS; www.cras.edu), the premier institution for audio engineering education, is proud to announce that 33 of its students had the opportunity to practice mixing live audio and video feeds from FOX SPORTS in the school’s 42-ft. remote-production mobile broadcast unit during the NASCAR Camping World 500 event at The Phoenix International Raceway (PIR) from March 17-19.
+Avondale, Ariz., March 9, 2016 – The Conservatory of Recording Arts & Sciences (CRAS; www.cras.edu), the premier institution for audio engineering education, is proud to announce that its students will have the opportunity to practice mixing live audio and video feeds from FOX SPORTS in the school’s 42-ft. remote-production mobile broadcast trailer during the NASCAR Good Sam 500 event at The Phoenix International Raceway from March 11-13.

-“Our students received the raw feed from FOX, and got to train in our state-of-the-art trailer,” said Kirt Hamm, CRAS administrator.
-“The feeds included all the behind-the-scenes audio discussions and directions between the directors, broadcast crews, producers, engineers, and videographers.
-With all the background streaming in simultaneously, our students had the opportunity to experience what a broadcast is really like and to practice mixing the audio and follow directions amidst the chaos of a live broadcast.
+“Our students will receive the raw feed from FOX, and get to train in our state-of-the-art trailer,” said Kirt Hamm, CRAS administrator.
+“The feeds will include all the behind-the-scenes audio discussions and directions between the directors, broadcast crews, producers, engineers, and videographers.
+With all the background streaming in simultaneously, our students will have the opportunity to experience what a broadcast is really like and to practice mixing the audio and follow directions amid the chaos of a live broadcast.
 This opportunity was devised in an effort to boost potential careers in broadcast audio in a real-world setting.”

-Three CRAS teams, each comprised of 10-12 broadcast engineering students apiece, trained during the three days FOX SPORTS broadcast of the NASCAR Camping World 500.
-Sports Broadcasting Hall of Fame member, and FOX Sports senior mixer and consultant, Fred Aldous was a member of the CRAS team who taught the CRAS students during the training.
+Three CRAS teams, each comprised of 10-12 broadcast engineering students apiece, will train during the three days FOX SPORTS will be broadcasting at the Good Sam 500.

-“It is truly gratifying seeing the response of the students mixing an actual event in the CRAS Mobile Broadcast Unit, alongside the FOX Sports broadcast of NASCAR,” said Aldous.
-“It’s an experience they will never forget.”

-Added Hamm, “Having someone of Fred’s caliber available to teach our students was a great experience for them.
-Everyone at FOX Sports was also great to work with during our three days at PIR.
-Our students learned from the best.”

 The Conservatory of Recording Arts & Sciences is composed of two nearby campuses in Gilbert and Tempe, Ariz.
-A CRAS education includes Broadcast Audio, Live Sound Reinforcement, Film and TV Audio, Music Production, and Video Game Audio, all taught by award-winning instructors who have all excelled in their individual fields, including sound reinforcement, audio recording and production, digital recording, troubleshooting/maintenance, and music business.
+A CRAS education includes broadcast audio, live sound, film and TV audio, music, and video game audio, all taught by award-winning instructors who have all excelled in their individual fields, including sound reinforcement, audio recording and production, digital recording, troubleshooting/maintenance, and music business.

 “[CRAS’] structured programs and highly qualified teaching staff provide a professional and supportive atmosphere, which is complemented by our small class sizes allowing for individual instruction and assistance for students in engineering audio recordings,” added Hamm.
-“CRAS has been providing quality vocational training in audio recording/production for more than three decades.
+“CRAS has been providing quality vocational training in audio recording for more than three decades.
 The curriculum and equipment are constantly being updated to keep pace with the rapid advancements in the music and sound recording industries.
-CRAS’ course offerings and subject matter have always centered around the skills and knowledge necessary for students’ success in the Professional Audio Industry.”
+CRAS’ course offerings and subject matter have always centered around the skills and knowledge necessary for students’ success in the audio recording industries.”

 About The Conservatory of Recording Arts & Sciences

-Based in the heart of The Valley of the Sun with two campuses in Gilbert and Tempe, Ariz., The Conservatory of Recording Arts & Sciences (CRAS) is the country’s premier institution for audio education.
+Based in the heart of The Valley of the Sun with two campuses in Gilbert and Tempe, Ariz., The Conservatory of Recording Arts & Sciences (CRAS) is one of the country’s premier institutions for audio education.
 The Conservatory has developed a unique and highly effective way to help the future audio professional launch their careers in the recording industry and other related professional audio categories.

 -30-